UK minister says Murdoch did not influence BSkyB decision

-LONDON The minister who last year reviewed a $12 billion bid by Rupert Murdoch's News Corp to increase its hold on Britain's television industry on Wednesday denied he had given the company special access to influence the decision.
+LONDON, April 25 The British minister who last year reviewed a $12 billion bid by Rupert Murdoch's News Corp to increase its hold on Britain's television industry on Wednesday denied he had given the company special access to influence the decision.

 "Transcripts of conversations and texts published yesterday between my special adviser Adam Smith and a News Corporation representative have been alleged to indicate there was a back channel through which News Corporation were able to influence my decisions.
 This is categorically not the case," Culture Secretary Jeremy Hunt told parliament.